Laboratoire-de-Chemoinformatique/moodle-qtype_molsimilarity/README.md

 ## Licence

-GNU GPL v3 or later, IUPAC/InChI-Trust Licence No.1.0
+GNU GPL v3 or later
+The Inchi library used by this work is licenced under the IUPAC/InChI-Trust Licence No.1.0